Ehlmann-research-group/WISER/doc/contrast-stretch.md

 ## Stretch Types

-The Workbench supports three stretch types:
+WISER supports three stretch types:

-*   No stretch
+*   100% linear stretch
 *   Linear stretch
 *   Histogram equalization stretch

-If the Workbench is displaying an RGB image, all color channels will use the same same stretch type.
-It is not possible to configure the Workbench to display different color channels of the same image with different stretch types.
+If WISER is displaying an RGB image, all color channels will use the same stretch type.
+It is not possible to configure WISER to display different color channels of the same image with different stretch types.
 (Obviously, the parameters for each channel may be different, as each channel's data distribution will be different.)

-### No Stretch
+### 100% Linear Stretch

-The "no stretch" type causes the Workbench to follow a very straightforward, simplistic mapping of band data to color values in the range [0, 255].
+The "100% linear stretch" type causes the Workbench to follow a very straightforward, simple mapping of band data to color values in the range [0, 255].
 The specific mapping depends on the type of the input data.

-(Note that this is a difficult problem to solve generally, and it is expected that this mapping will not be useful in many cases.
-Fortunately, the other stretch configurations should produce much more useful results, if this mapping is not useful for a particular data set.)
+1. The minimum and maximum data value for each band is determined.

-*   If the band data is 32-bit or 64-bit floating point, then all values are clipped to the range [0.0, 1.0] and then multiplied by 255 to generate a value in the range [0, 255].
+2. Values in each band are mapped to the range [0.0, 1.0] with a simple

-*   If the band data is an 8-bit signed or unsigned integer value, then the value is used as-is.
-(TODO:  Not sure what this means for signed data...)

-*   If the band data is a 16/32/64-bit signed or unsigned integer value, then only the top byte of the value is used as-is.
-(TODO:  Again, not sure what this means for signed data...)
+    calculation:  (value - band_min) / (band_max - band_min).
+This is typically
+    represented as a 32-bit floating point value, but may be 64-bit floating point if the initial data was 64-bit floating point.

+3. Values are then scaled to integers in the range [0, 255], with 0.0 mapping to 0, and 1.0 mapping to 255.

+This approach is called "100% linear stretch" because it is just the "linear stretch" method, with low and high bounds taken from the band's minimum and maximum values.

 ### Linear Stretch